mdeous/pkgbuilder/README.md

 * If neither `build` nor `makepkg` is passed, the container will run the `build` command and pass all additional arguments to it.

+The `.SRCINFO` file for the package can be automatically generated with the built package by passing a `SRCINFO=1` environment variable to the container.

 ### Shell Alias

 To avoid having to type that long command line to run the container every